 Wellcome Biomedical Vacation Scholarships

 Wellcome Biomedical Vacation Scholarships provide promising undergraduates with hands-on experience of research, with the aim of encouraging them to consider a career in research.
-Successful applicants who receive a Wellcome Biomedical Vacation Scholarship at Oxford will carry out a self-contained piece of research over seven weeks from 6 July to 21 August 2020.

 Applications for our 2020 programmes have now closed.
 Register your interest to keep up-to-date with news about the future of Graduate Access Programmes at the University of Oxford.